‘Reading a book can’t turn you gay,’ say authors of children’s book yanked by CMS

 “It’s not about a little boy wearing a dress.
 And it’s not about banning books being read,” Pastor Jamie Mitchell was quoted saying in Lancasteronline.com.
 “I just want the opportunity to know the book is being read...I don't want to be surprised as a parent.”

-In North Carolina, opposition to the book has become a fund raising tool for conservative groups like the NC Values Coalition, which has called the book “privacy-invading political correctness.”
+In North Carolina, opposition to the book has become a fundraising tool for groups like the NC Values Coalition, which has called the book “privacy-invading political correctness.”

 “Charlotte-Mecklenburg Schools...seeks to indoctrinate students in the school district by normalizing transgender behavior,” said a statement from the N.C.
 Values Coalition.
 “The purpose of our elementary schools is to teach writing, reading and arithmetic, not to encourage boys to wear dresses...These lessons found in the book, Jacob's New Dress...are not appropriate for any child whose parents support traditional family values.”

-The controversy comes just a year after the state legislature passed the controversial House Bill 2 “bathroom bill,” which forbids cities from passing laws that extend civil rights protections to lesbian, gay and transgender people.
+The controversy comes just a year after the state legislature passed House Bill 2, also known as the “bathroom bill,” which, among other things, forbids cities from passing laws that extend civil rights protections to lesbian, gay and transgender people.

-Conservative and religious groups supported the bill, because they felt extending rights to transgender men would violate personal privacy by allowing men into women’s public restrooms.
-The state has lost jobs and sports events ever since because that bill, which came in response to a Charlotte City Council LGBT nondiscrimination ordinance.
+Conservatives and some religious groups supported the bill because they felt extending rights to transgender men would violate personal privacy of women in public restrooms.
+The resulting debate has drawn a worldwide audience.

 The Hoffmans are aware of the ongoing HB2 controversy and what it has done to North Carolina’s reputation.